 Protects you against legal and security risks

-Social media can be complicated in relation to things such as copyright and the boundary between work and privacy.
-Here, a strong SoMe-policy can help protect your organization against potential legal and security risks.
-Therefore, it should describe potential threats and contain instructions on how to handle and avoid them.
+Social media can be complicated concerning copyright and the boundary between work and privacy.
+A strong SoMe-policy can help protect your organization against potential legal and security risks here.
+Therefore, it should describe potential threats and contain instructions on handling and avoiding them.